UST-QuAntiL/QuantME-UseCases/2023-closer/README.md

 ### Configuring, Transforming and Executing the Quantum Workflow

-The imported workflows starts of with a warm-starting task, which is used to approximate a solution that is incorporated into the quantum circuit to facilitate the serach for the optimal solution.
+The imported workflows starts of with a warm-starting task, which is used to approximate a solution that is incorporated into the quantum circuit to facilitate the search for the optimal solution.
 Next, it generates a parameterized QAOA circuit for MaxCut.
-This circuit, is then cut into smaller sub-circuits by the circuit-cutting sub-process, which are subsequently executed.
+This circuit, is then cut into smaller sub-circuits by the circuit cutting sub-process, which are subsequently executed.
-Afterwards the results of the sub-circuits are combined to construct the original circuit's result.
+Afterwards, the results of the sub-circuits are combined to construct the original circuit's result.
 This result is evaluated and used to optimize the QAOA parameters, starting another iteration of the loop.
 Once the optimization is converged the result is returned to the user for analysis.

-QuantME4VQA enables the configuration of the warm-starting, optimization and circuit-cutting via the properties panel.
+QuantME4VQA enables the configuration of the warm-starting, optimization and circuit-cutting via the properties panel (see on the right).

 ![QuantME4VQA Properties](./docs/modeler-properties.png)

 Before executing the workflow it has to be transformed into a BPMN standard-compliant workflow.
 Thus, click the ``Transformation`` button.
 Afterwards, all quantum-specific tasks are replaced with standard-compliant BPMN modeling elements.

 ![QuantME Transformation Framework](./docs/modeler-transformation.png)

 Next, deploy the workflow by clicking the ``Workflow Deployment`` button.
-Once it is successfully deployed, open the UI of the Camunda BPMN engine via: ``$PUBLIC_HOSTNAME:8080/camunda``
+Once it is successfully deployed, open the UI of the Camunda BPMN engine via: ``$IP:8080/camunda``

 First, create an account in the Camunda engine and log in.
 Then, the following screen is displayed:

 ![Camunda Loginscreen](./docs/camunda-loginscreen.png)

 Click on the home icon in the top-right corner and select ``Tasklist``.